Vanderson-2/Projetos-Python/README.md

 # Projetos-Python
-This repository was created for add mini projects of python.
+This repository was created for add mini Python projects.